 John W. Zotter

-A seasoned trial lawyer, John Zotter’s practice is devoted entirely to personal injury, wrongful death and commercial litigation in state and federal courts in Pennsylvania and Ohio.
-John handles a wide range of cases including litigation involving commercial disputes, products, utilities, premises liability, construction, trucking, professional negligence, nursing homes, insurance, bad faith, dram shop, and Marcellus Shale.
+John Zotter’s practice is devoted entirely to personal injury, wrongful death and commercial litigation including cases involving commercial disputes, products, utilities, premises liability, construction, trucking, professional negligence, nursing homes, insurance, bad faith, dram shop, and Marcellus Shale.

 John Zotter is a Member of the Academy of Trial Lawyers of Allegheny County, a select invitation-only organization that promotes the highest standards of integrity, civility, and competence in the legal profession, and is limited to 250 lawyers who are actively engaged in a civil trial practice.

 A Pittsburgh native, John Zotter resides in the Pittsburgh suburb of Upper St. Clair with his two sons, daughter, and wife, Amy, a pediatrician in private practice.
 John’s charitable efforts include co-founding the Autism Speaks Golf Classic in Pittsburgh.